maciekwielgosz/FSCT/README.md

 # Installation steps of the pipeline
 The installation involves conda.

-The steps to take on Ubuntu 20.04 machine in the docker:
+The steps to take on Ubuntu 20.04 machine on a linux machine or in a docker:

 ```
 UBUNTU_VER=20.04